joyent/conch-api/docs/modules/Test::Conch.md

 }
 ```

-If a validation plan by the name already exists, all associations to
+If a validation plan by the same id or name already exists, all associations to
 validations are dropped before the specified validations are added.
 This allows
 modifying the membership of the validation plans.